vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

 ## Procedure

+**09:30** Introduction.
+Introduce trainers and ask students to turn on their microphones and cameras and introduce themselves.
+    Demonstract downloading and installing Anaconda and starting Jupyter Labs.
+    Introduce Google Collab for those with a google account.

 **10:05** The basics of programming and computing.

 SAY: By way of providing you with some background.
 Our objective for the first 2 sessions
-     today is to provide you with a way of thinging about programming and computing in general.
+     today is to provide you with a way of thinking about programming and computing in general.
-     The ideas we want to present you with apply to all programming and programming languages even though we will be using Python for examples.
+     The ideas we want to present to you apply to all programming and programming languages even though we will be using Python for examples.
 So for those of you who are already familiar with R or other programming languages, we hope you will still find these 2 sessions useful.